jothoudt/frontend-to-do/README.md

-## React-Redux To-Do App Front-End
+# React-Redux To-Do App Front-End

-# Description
+## Description

-This application was build with React, Redux, and Material Ui.
+This application was built with React, Redux, and Material Ui.
 This is the front-end to a full CRUD application.
 You have the ability to create, read, update and delete tasks.
 There will be a few different back-end applications in different languages that will serve this application.